What’s the best processor for a trading computer?

 Some back-testing trading software will utilise the extra CPU cores available on a system to improve performance levels, we will put together a guide to these shortly.

-Like the Handbrake test above, if (and it’s a big IF) you know you have some multi-threaded software that you want the best performance on then go for the Skylake X chips.
+Like the Handbrake test above, if (and it’s a big IF) you know you have some multi-threaded software that you want the best performance on then go for the Skylake X chips with 10 or more cores.

 They are experts at powering through these kind of workloads.